 J.H.
 Smith ran his business as “J.H.
 Smith Ltd., The People’s Store” until March 1921 when he sold his inventory to “Messrs.
 Kirkpatrick & McLaughlin” who announced to the public that “our present policy to to carry on the [J.W.
 Smith] business as heretofore until we have an opportunity to go over the situation thoroughly.”

 Messrs.
 Kirkpatrick & MacLaughlin apparently decided they didn’t like “the situation” and, within one month, had sold the hardware business to Alexander S. Hadden, who had worked at Cowichan Merchants and had decided to go into business for himself under the name Hadden’s Cash Hardware.

 “Having served the district for many years as an employee of the Cowichan Merchants Ltd.,” Alexander Hadden advertised in the Cowichan Leader, “I have much pleasure in soliciting a share of your valued patronage on my own account.
 I shall endeavour to serve you to the best of my ability and to keep a stock well up to the requirements of the district and that will prove to our mutual advantage.”

 Hadden’s Cash Hardware remained in business here until June 1924, when Alexander Hadden sold the business to Philip Jaynes, who ran it as Jaynes Hardware until 1963.

 Since 1963, the main floor of this building has been home to several retail stores.
-It is currently being renovated into the new location of the Duncan Showroom, which was previous located in the Duncan Garage.
+It is now occupied by the Duncan Showroom, which was previous located in the Duncan Garage.